The Exception: Plot

-During World War II, Wehrmacht Captain Stefan Brandt is assigned to take command of the personal bodyguard of deposed German Emperor Wilhelm II at his estate of Huis Doorn, near Utrecht, Netherlands.
-The Nazi authorities are concerned that an Allied spy may be planning to assassinate the former Kaiser.
-While Wilhelm is an elderly man with no power, the SS are aware that he still has great symbolic importance to the German people.
+During World War II, Wehrmacht Captain Brandt takes command of the bodyguard of deposed German Emperor Wilhelm II at Huis Doorn, near Utrecht, the Netherlands.
+The Germans are concerned that an Allied spy may be planning to assassinate him.
+While Wilhelm has no power, the SS are aware that he still has great symbolic importance to the German people.

-Despite the Kaiser's adjutant, Colonel Sigurd von Ilsemann, giving Brandt strict orders not to interfere with the female servants, Brandt is quickly drawn into a lustful act but this soon develops into a passionate affair with Mieke de Jong (one of the maids) who reciprocates his advances, she reveals to Brandt that she is Jewish and after a pause, he replies, "I'm not," telling her not to share her secret with anyone else, the clear implication is that he is infatuated with her and she him.
+The Kaiser's adjutant, Colonel von Ilsemann, gives Brandt strict orders not to interfere with the female servants, but Brandt is quickly drawn into impulsive sex with one maid, Mieke de Jong.
+This develops into a passionate affair.
+She reveals to Brandt that she is Jewish, and after a pause, he replies, "I'm not," telling her not to share her secret with anyone else.

-Gestapo Inspector Dietrich informs Brandt that the British Secret Service has an agent with a radio hidden somewhere in a nearby village and orders Brandt to identify the second agent known to be inside the ex-Kaiser's household.
+Gestapo Inspector Dietrich informs Brandt that the British Secret Service has an agent with a radio hidden in a nearby village, and orders Brandt to identify a second agent known to be inside the former Kaiser's household.

-Prior to a visit from SS Commander Heinrich Himmler, Brandt notices a smell of gun oil from Mieke's room.
-He follows Mieke when she visits the village pastor andwatching outside a windowhears her tell the pastor that she is prepared to assassinate Himmler as revenge for the SS having murdered her father and husband.
+Before a visit from Reichsführer-SS Heinrich Himmler, Brandt notices a smell of gun oil from Mieke's room.
+He follows Mieke when she visits the village pastor and hears her tell him that she is prepared to assassinate Himmler as revenge for the SS having murdered her father and husband.
 The pastor responds that assassinating Himmler is not their mission.

 The SS pinpoints the pastor’s radio transmissions.
 They arrest and savagely torture him, demanding the name of the other spy.
-Shortly afterward, Wilhelm's ambitious wife Hermine, jealous of Wilhelm's fondness for Mieke, tells him of Brandt and Mieke's affair.
-She expects her husband to dismiss Mieke and have Brandt court-martialed, but the ex-Kaiser angrily responds that even though he no longer rules Germany, he will rule his own house.
-In private, he reveals to the lovers that he fathered illegitimate children before and after marrying his first wife, Empress Augusta Victoria.
-Saying he will not be a hypocrite, the Kaiser orders the lovers to go about their duties, but to be more discreet.
+Shortly afterward, Wilhelm's ambitious wife, Hermine, tells him of Brandt and Mieke's affair.
+She expects Wilhelm to dismiss Mieke and have Brandt court-martialed, but the former Kaiser responds that even though he no longer rules Germany, he will rule his own house.
+He tells the lovers that he fathered illegitimate children before and after marrying his first wife, Empress Augusta Victoria.
+Saying he will not be a hypocrite, the Kaiser tells them to be more discreet.

-During a planned house search before Himmler's arrival, Brandt himself searches Mieke's room to protect her cover.
-Brandt learns as Himmler is arriving that the tortured pastor will soon reveal Mieke's identity and he urges her to flee.
-She refuses, insisting that she has a mission.
+During a house search before Himmler's arrival, Brandt himself searches Mieke's room to protect her cover.
+Brandt learns that the tortured pastor will soon reveal Mieke's identity, and he urges her to flee.
+She refuses.